From Abandonment to Achievement

 Vicki* had been a full-time CASA volunteer for just under a year when she was appointed to Jason’s case.
 As a CASA volunteer, Vicki would support Jason during one of the most difficulty times of his life— a time filled with lingering uncertainty and transition.
 “Jason felt like his family had abandoned him,” Vicki explained.

 Without a good foundation or ongoing support, youth are at high risk of grade repetition and may find solace in substance use.
 Youth without help or the means to find a safe, stable home are 20% more likely of being homeless by the age of 19.
 And when all else fails, youth may turn to illegal activities to secure their basic needs.
-Locally, youth-focused programs with United Way help ensure our youth won’t fall through the cracks.
+United Way’s youth-focused partners and programs help ensure local youth won’t fall through the cracks.
 These partners provide a range of services such as academic enrichment, life skills development, and mentorship.

 Vicki collaborated with recovery center staff, the school system, and the guardian ad litem (i.e., Jason’s court-appointed attorney) to secure Jason’s school credits.
 She coached Jason through the last stretch of high school and helped him enroll in Tennessee Promise.
 And together, they explored Jason’s post-secondary options.
 “I would bring my laptop and we would sit at McDonald’s to go over the FAFSA and prep for college.”